SalishSeaCast/docs/tides/tides_lit_review.rst

 * Open boundaries forced with eight constituents (M2, S2, K1, O1, N2, P1, K2 and Q1) derived from the 1/4 degree TPXO7.1 inverse global tidal model (Egbert and Erofeeva 2002)

+* Open boundaries were offshore i.e. straight boundary along 127 degrees W and the northern boundary in the Strait of Georgia was closed

 References
 -------------------------
 * Egbert, G.D. and S.Y.
 Erofeeva, 2002.
 Efficient inverse modeling of barotropic ocean tides, Joundal of Atmospheric and Oceanic Technology, 19, 183-204.